 As noted, WRS assets are invested by SWIB in the Core Fund and the Variable Fund.
 SWIB has a fiduciary responsibility to prudently invest the pension assets in a diversified manner to meet WRS funding needs while minimizing the risk of large losses.
 SWIB's investment strategy is to meet the long-term expected rate-of-return assumption.
-The ETF Board approves any changes to the long-term expected rate-of-return assumption, which is reviewed with the results of the triennial experience study, at least every three years.
+The ETF Board approves any changes to the long-term expected rate-of-return assumption, which is reviewed with the results of the triennial experience study, at least once every three years.
 In December 2021, the ETF Board approved a decrease in the long-term expected rate-of-return assumption from 7.0 percent to 6.8 percent.
-As of December 31, 2022, SWIB's 20-year return for the Core Fund, net of external manager fees, was 7.7 percent.
-As noted in report 23-13, SWIB reported that the ten-year investment return for the Core Fund, as of December 31, 2022, also exceeded the long-term expected rate-of-return assumption, but the one-year and five-year investment returns for the Core Fund did not exceed the long-term expected rate-of-return assumption.
+As of December 31, 2023, SWIB's 20-year return for the Core Fund, net of external manager fees but not other costs, was 7.1 percent.
+As noted in report 24-5, SWIB reported that the one-year, five-year, and ten-year investment returns for the Core Fund, as of December 31, 2023, also exceeded the long-term expected rate-of-return assumption.